Program Wednesday

 14:00 Fish passage facilities in a new hydropower plant at Hvammur in River Thjorsa, Iceland

-Sigurdur Gudjonsson (landsvirkjun, IS)
+Sigurdur Gudjonsson (Landsvirkjun, IS)

 14:15 Turbine Design for Fish Inclusion

-Sterling Watson (Natal, US)
+Sterling Watson (Natal Energy, US)

 14:30 A new method for passing substrate over weirs